 10. Boho Lumbar Pillow | 11.
 Seashore Canvas Print

-The total cost of the items above (excluding the paint and wood flooring since those are variable costs) comes to a grand total of $3,800.
+The total cost of the items above (excluding the paint and wood flooring since those are variable costs) comes to an approximate grand total of $3,800.
 FOR.
 THE.
 WHOLE.
 ROOM.
-That’s WAY more in my budgetary wheelhouse.
+That’s WAY more in my wallet’s wheelhouse.

 I hope this post inspired you to not be intimidated in trying to recreate a high-end interior design look you love due to the accompanying high-end price tag.
 There are ways to achieve the look and feel of that inspiration room you love without buying the exact items the interior designer used.

 And always try to interpret an inspiration room for YOU because we’re all individuals and have such different personalities!
 Just use these rooms as design guides and then put your own personal stank on them.

-If you have a room inspiration photo you’d like me to feature next month, feel free to contact me.
+If you have a room inspiration photo you’d like me to feature in the future, feel free to contact me.